k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

        - Check if the entity is reserved for another user in the task's target environment when running load task without a sequence replacement, delete, or reserve task.
 If the entity is reserved for another user, skip the entity since it is unavailable.
        - Load the available entities into the  **[LU_NAME]_entity_list Cassandra** table in **k2_tdm** keyspace (this table is also populated by the  Extract All Broadway flow), and update the counter of the number of entities.

   3. Stage 4:  call **CheckAndStopLoop** TDM actor (imported from the TDM Library).
 This actor gets the **NUM_OF_ENTITIES external input parameter** from the task execution process.
-It checks the number of entities inserted to the Cassandra table, and stop the loop if the custom flow reached the task's number of entities.
+It checks the number of entities inserted to the Cassandra table, and stops the loop if the custom flow reaches the task's number of entities.

      **Example**: